mbabynames search ✿

 Colette Brooke

-"noble and strong" (Colette) meets "small stream" (Brooke).
+"victory of the people" (Colette) meets "small stream" (Brooke).
 The combination reads as complete.
 Neither name overshadows the other.
 Brooke (1 syllable) provides a firm close after the longer Colette.

 Colette Belle